 5.- Experimental Group: Aan-A a (125 mg/kg)

-Statistical analysis.
+Statistical analysis

 The results were analyzed with the statistical software SPSS version 11.0 through an ANOVA and a Bonferroni post-test.
-A value of *p < 0.05 was considered statistically different compared to the Veh group in the antioxidant activity assays and the behavioral assay.
+A value of *p < 0.05 was considered statistically different compared to the Vehicle group in the antioxidant activity assays and the behavioral assay.

 RESULTSAND DISCUSSION

-Only a few reports refer to the anti-neuroinflammatory effect of Agave species; in contrast, this research group has conducted several trials where they have reported the anti-inflammatory and anti-neuroinflammatory effect of the acetonic extract of A. Americana, A. angustifolia, and A. tequilana, in addition to the pair of saponins isolated from the first species, cantalasaponin-17,17 and 3-O-[(6'-O-palmitoyl)-β-D-glucopyranosyl sitosterol]18.In this work, the neuroprotective effect on memory was explored, for which the model of systemic administration of LPS was employed to elicit neuroinflammation.
+Only a few reports were reported on the anti-neuroinflammatory effect of Agave species; in contrast, this research group has conducted several trials where they have reported the anti-inflammatory and anti-neuroinflammatory effect of the acetonic extract of A. Americana, A. angustifolia, and A. tequilana, in addition to the pair of saponins isolated from the first species, cantalasaponin-17,17 and 3-O-[(6'-O-palmitoyl)-β-D-glucopyranosyl sitosterol]18.In this work, the neuroprotective effect on memory was explored, for which the model of systemic administration of LPS was employed to elicit neuroinflammation.
 Considering that some neurodegenerative diseases are associated with the disruption of the cholinergic system, either through the activation of the enzyme ACh-E where ACh is degraded, leading to various cellular actions that cause, among other effects, cognitive impairment, or by interruption of the transmission mediated by muscarinic or nicotinic receptors14.

-Evaluation of ACh-E inhibition.
+Evaluation of ACh-E inhibition

 One of the parameters associated with the neurodegeneration of cholinergic cells is the activation of the ACh-E enzyme; therefore, part of the accepted therapeutics for AD and cognitive impairment is based on drugs that attempt to improve the transmission of this system.
 ACh-E inhibitors enhance the impaired cholinergic transmission caused by ACh-synthesizing neuron death.
 Also, they reduce the associated inflammation and improve memory, a cardinal symptom in some neurodegenerative diseases, such as AD.Extracts and fractions of medicinal plants from various families and genera have been shown to inhibit the activity of this enzyme14.
-Although at the moment, there are no data in the literature about the effect of Agave plants with this property6.The speed of ACh degradation was evaluated as a measure of enzymatic activity.
+Although now, there are no data in the literature about the effect of Agave plants with this property6.The speed of ACh degradation was evaluated as a measure of enzymatic activity.
 As shown in Figure 1, the brains of mice that did not receive LPS (Basal group) showed a lower degradation rate than the damage group (VEH).
-The mice treated with INDO (5mg/kg) and the acetone extract of the three Agaves, Aan-A, Aam-A, and At-A, decreased the speed compared to the VEH group.
+The mice treated with INDO (5mg/kg) and the acetone extracts of the three Agaves, Aan-A, Aam-A, and At-A, decreased the speed compared to the VEH group.

 Figure 1.
 Effect of different Agave treatments on ACh-E activity in brain homogenates from mice with LPS-induced neuroinflammation.